AlexRiveraU/reading-notes/read-37.md

 ##### Function and Class Components

-The simplest way to define a component is to write a function.
+The simplest way to define a component is to write a JavaScript function.
 It has to accept a single `props` (which stands for properties and are `Read-Only`) object argument with data and return a React element, in order to be a valid React component.

 We can also use ES6 class to define a component: